The use of map features heavily in Chinese mythology and real historical events.

 This is a map of an ancient Chinese city dated back between 1,800 and 2,000 years ago during the East Han Dynasty.
 The map illustrates city walls, city gates, shopping streets and residential areas with courtyards.

-The map was carved on a 39x47cm stone and is a collection of Sichuan Museum.
+The map was carved on a 39x47cm stone and is a collection of the Sichuan Museum.

 The World’s First Paper Map